 In USD.
 Source: Dimensional, using data from CRSP.
 Includes all US common stocks excluding REITs.
 Largest stocks identified at the end of each calendar year by sorting eligible US stocks on market capitalization.
-Market is represented by the Fama/French Total US Market Research Index.
 Ten largest companies by market capitalization.
 Returns after joining the 10 largest are measured as of the start of the first calendar year after a stock joins the Top 10.
-Annualized excess return is the difference in annualized compound returns between the stock and the market over the three-, five-, and 10-year periods, before and after each stock's initial year-end classification in the Top 10.
+Annualized excess return is the difference in annualized compound returns between the stock and the S&P 500 Index over the three-, five-, and 10-year periods, before and after each stock's initial year-end classification in the Top 10.
 Three-, five-, and 10-year annualized returns are computed for companies with return data available for the entire three-, five-, and 10-year periods, respectively.
-The number of firms included in measuring excess returns prior (subsequent) to becoming a Top 10 stock consists of 44 (56) for the three-year period, 43 (54) for the five-year period, and 35 (49) for the 10-year period.
+The number of firms included in measuring excess returns prior (subsequent) to becoming a Top 10 stock consists of 44 (58) for the three-year period, 43 (55) for the five-year period, and 34 (49) for the 10-year period.